 - The student has an eye condition, either an eye pathology or a progressive eye disease which, in the opinion of the ophthalmologist or optometrist, is expected to reduce either acuity or field to the criteria stated above, or

-For a child to be eligible for special education services as a child with vision impairment, the eligibility team shall determine that the child’s disability has an adverse impact on the child’s education performance, and the child needs special education services as a result of the disability.
+For a child to be eligible for special education services as a child with vision impairment, the eligibility team shall determine that the child’s disability has an adverse impact on the child’s educational performance and the child needs special education services as a result of the disability.

 Documents required for the referral process include:

-- Complete a "Request for Regional Services" form signed by a school administrator.
+- "Request for Regional Services" form signed by a school administrator.